A brute-force search for R-symmetric Wess-Zumino models: Interpretation and Discussion

-Furthermore, when SUGRA extensions of Wess-Zumino model are used as the low energy description for flux compactification of type IIB superstring theory, the R-symmetry breaking property of SUSY vacua in counterexamples means that the moduli values are away from the R-symmetric point of the moduli space.
+Furthermore, when SUGRA extensions of Wess-Zumino model are used as the low energy description for flux compactification of type IIB superstring theory, the R-symmetry breaking property of SUSY vacua in exceptional models means that the moduli values are away from the R-symmetric point of the moduli space.
 Then it is unnatural to turn on only R-symmetric fluxes and obtain an R-symmetric effective superpotential if the configuration of the Calabi-Yau manifold already breaks the R-symmetry.
-Therefore these counterexamples introduce no error the field counting method if we only consider R-symmetric SUSY vacua in the low-energy SUSY branch~\cite{Dine:2005gz, Dine:2004is, Dine:2005yq}, or string vacua with enhanced symmetries~\cite{DeWolfe:2004ns, DeWolfe:2005gy, Palti:2007pm, Kanno:2017nub, Palti:2020qlc, Kanno:2020kxr}.
+Therefore these exceptions introduce no error to the field counting method if we only consider R-symmetric SUSY vacua in the low-energy SUSY branch~\cite{Dine:2005gz, Dine:2004is, Dine:2005yq}, or string vacua with enhanced symmetries~\cite{DeWolfe:2004ns, DeWolfe:2005gy, Palti:2007pm, Kanno:2017nub, Palti:2020qlc, Kanno:2020kxr}.
 Whether the R-symmetry breaking SUSY vacua have other natural realizations in string models remains an open question.

-To be consistent with the statement of the Nelson-Seiberg theorem~\cite{Nelson:1993nf} and its extensions~\cite{Kang:2012fn, Li:2020wdk}, counterexamples with generic coefficients can be viewed as having non-generic R-charges.
-They are are more properly described as having special R-charge assignments satisfying certain conditions.
-The sufficient condition~\cite{Amariti:2020lvx, Sun:2021svm, Li:2021ydn} is satisfied by all the $20$ counterexamples.
-There is no counterexample beyond the condition like the one found in~\cite{Brister:2022rrz} in the dataset for $N \le 5$.

-The dataset may include more R-symmetric Wess-Zumino models if we relax the renormalization requirement, and more counterexamples may appear.
+The dataset may include more R-symmetric Wess-Zumino models if we relax the renormalization requirement, and more exceptions may appear.
 For example, if we allow $W$ to be up to quartic, the model with

 gives the generic superpotential